johnny1a679/EasyEG/README.md

 Thread the electrode wire through the slider and the spring.
 Then push the screwed down electrode in the lower end of the slider.
+Depending on your 3D-printer and print settings this connection might stay in place by a pressure fit or otherwise needs a drip of glue to become stable.
 There is a recess to accept the shaft of the electrode.
 To finish the mount surround the slider and the spring with the two halves of the outer screw.
 It is no problem if the halves don't stay in place on their own as they will be held together later by the screw sleeve.